spryker/spryker-docs/docs/pbc/all/customer-relationship-management/202212.0/base-shop/domain-model-and-relationships/customer-module-overview-reference-information.md

 ## Customer experience

 Spryker consistently delivers the scalable operating system without coupling it to a project infrastructure.
 As a consequence, the project should take care of the impact of the **Customer Delete** functionality on customer experience.
-Read more about session-sensitive actions in [Migration Guide - Customer](/docs/pbc/all/customer-relationship-management/{{page.version}}/base-shop/install-and-upgrade/upgrade-modules/upgrade-the-customer-module.html).
+Read more about session-sensitive actions in [Upgrade the Customer module](/docs/pbc/all/customer-relationship-management/{{page.version}}/base-shop/install-and-upgrade/upgrade-modules/upgrade-the-customer-module.html).

 ### Case insensitive queries for email